Nikodemsky/blank-wptheme/README.md

 ### utilities.css: Normalization fixes?
 * Custom fixes for normalization;
 * As for commented overflow-x-hiddem, overflow with "hidden" value is messing up multiple of native CSS API's, so it's only here if actually needed.

-### functions.php: Removal of WP version from RSS
-Security measure.

-### functions.php: `add_theme_support( 'custom-line-height' );`
-For styling line-height in site-editor.

-### functions.php: Removal of some native image sizes
-Space optimization, those are not really commonly used.

 ### functions.php: optional, custom, cached checks for post existence
 Custom functionality - check for posts existence from various types - cache included, before actually go through each loops.